ColinCee/Daily-Programmer-268/README.md

 This is a Java implementation of the daily challenge, it is multithreaded server that has some of the bonuses as shown below:

-Make the server broadcast it's existince on the network, so clients can detect him. - I don't know how to do this :/
+Make the server broadcast it's existince on the network, so clients can detect him. - Requires research

-Send messages to the server and broadcast it to all the clients - Nope
+Send messages to the server and broadcast it to all the clients - Yep

 Let the client identify itself (username) - Yep